WBWC: History

 On March 27, 1980, the first official marathon would happen.
 It was hosted by Russ Lindsay and was a 18-hour marathon of Elton John.
 The following Summer the annual Summer Marathon Series would begin.
 In 1981 WBWC would raise their power to 100 watts, the new FCC minimum.
 In the Summer on 1983 the Summer Marathon Series would be moved from Tuesdays to Thursdays, where it remains today.
 In 1984 WBWC's studios would be moved to the second floor of the Strosacker College Union causing the station to go off-air for about 6 months.
 1984 would also see the start of "Sunday Night at the Oldies," a specialty show hosted by Tom LaMoreaux that still airs now, every Sunday night.
 In 1989 WBWC Switches to a professionally modeled Alternative Rock hits format.

 On September 10, 1993, WBWC was granted permission to increase their power to 3000 watts, but would need to move to the frequency 91.5 FM, requiring WOBC to move to the frequency 88.3 FM, which was agreed but a new management team decided to back out.
 This year WBWC would no longer be a student organization, and funding would change from the Student Senate to the Speech Department.
-In 1994 "The Sting" was created and has stayed around into the 2020s.
+In 1994 "The Sting" was created and has stayed around into the current day.
 In 1995, Baldwin Wallace celebrated 150 years, during this celebration WBWC became the very first college radio station to perform a remote broadcast from the Rock and Roll Hall of Fame in Cleveland.
 A similar broadcast occurs later from Gund Arena for a Baldwin Wallace v.
 John Carroll Basketball game.

 On February 14, 2001, WBWC increases its power to 4000 watts, where it is at currently today.
 On June 12, 2003, WBWC would broadcast a U2 marathon from the Rock and Roll Hall of Fame as a part of their Summer Marathon Series.
 The following year WBWC would do the same with The Who.
 WBWC was the only radio station in Cleveland to carry the "Vote For Change" tour live from Washington D.C.

 In August 2022, before the start of the fall semester, WBWC moved studios once again, into Loomis Hall, just next door to the Student Union.
-In March 2023 WBWC celebrated its latest milestone of 65 years of broadcasting.
+In March 2024 WBWC celebrated its latest milestone of 65 years of broadcasting.